 “Passport Health’s nurse assisted us and was wonderful.
 She explained the risks Puerto Rico and information on our vaccinations and other travel products.
 I would definitely recommend Passport Health.”

 “Yesterday, the nurse that cared for me was excellent!
 She efficiently took care of my shots and payment.
 She then took the time to let me know how Puerto Rico is and what I need to do.
-Because of her, I’ll be more prepared for traveling when the time comes.”
+Because of her, I’ll be more prepared for travelling when the time comes.”

 “I wish I could recall the name of the nurse I met.
 She was phenomenal.
 I am in customer service and she was second to none.
 Really great.
 Intelligent, clear headed, and made an effort to make me relax about the shots for PR.”